reactjs/ko.react.dev/content/docs/hooks-faq.md

 }
 ```

 Specifying `[count]` as a list of dependencies would fix the bug, but would cause the interval to be reset on every change.
 That may not be desirable.
 To fix this, we can use the [functional update form of `setState`](/docs/hooks-reference.html#functional-updates).
-It lets us specify *how* the state needs to change without referencing the *current* state:
+It lets us specify *how* the state needs to change without referencing the *current* state.

 ```js{6,9}
 function Counter() {